xtuml/mc/doc/notes/9947_type_decl/9947_typeorder_dnt.md

 6.1 Identifying Dependent Types
 A scanner (`typeminer`) is introduced which takes as input the body of a type definition and produces a list of labels that may be the names of referenced types found within the body.
+This parser is implemented in flex and bison.
+The grammar is derived from the MASL antlr grammar.

 6.2 Capturing References
-A class is added to model of MASL types that provides a reflexive association from one type to another that refers to it.
+A class 'reference' is added to model of MASL types that provides a reflexive association from one type to another that refers to it.
 This link is established between a type and all potential references found inside the body of the type.